- What requirements must be met to establish a connection?

 - YAZIO 7.2.0 or higher

-- In your iPhone settings > Health > Data access > YAZIO you have to enable all read and write permissions especially for the active energy
+- In your iPhone settings > Health > Data access > YAZIO: You have to enable all read and write permissions, especially for the active energy.

-Now we transfer our calculated activity energy for steps to Apple Health.
+We transfer our calculated activity energy for steps to Apple Health.
 There, the data is compared with all stored entries, including data from other third-party providers.
 YAZIO then uses the activity energy calculated by Apple Health for the day.
 In this way, we prevent data from being transmitted incorrectly or twice.

-A quick example:
+Here is a quick example:

-Apple Health records activity energy from 1PM to 2PM.
-YAZIO records activity energy from 1PM to 1:15PM and transfers this value to Apple Health.
-Apple Health recognises that there are two values for the period 1PM to 1:15PM and subtracts them.
+Apple Health records activity energy from 1 PM to 2 PM.
+YAZIO records activity energy from 1 PM to 1:15 PM and transfers this value to Apple Health.
+Apple Health recognizes that there are two values for the period 1 PM to 1:15 PM and subtracts them.

 What does the value in the step card and the flame mean?